jihyeo2/BeyondTheIMSICatcher/experiment/procedures.md

 Obtain GUTI/TMSI of victim's UE and gain crucial knowledge about parameters (EARFCN, TAC, MNC & MCC) for my rogue eNodeB to successfully mimick an operational network.

 ### Method
-For a passive attack, I utilized the following three: Service Mode, pdsch_ue.c in srsRAN, and srsUE with wireshark.
-Along with them, other toolss were also used for various purposes such as decoding ASN.
+For a passive attack, I utilized the Service Mode and pdsch_ue.c in srsRAN.
+Along with them, other tools were also used for various purposes such as decoding ASN.

 #### a.
 Service Mode: Obtain TAC, PLMN (MMC + MNC), EARFCN & GUTI/TMSI of my test UE